AvAkanksh/Bug-Fix/Readme.md

 ### How to check all the configuration of the pc on linux

 - use pfetch or neofetch (pfetch is a ligher version of neofetch)

+### Suddenly on termial i ran the command import {something} before opening the python shell so now my cursor changed to thick plus and all my mouse click are dead so i used this command

+- killall -KILL import